Harshhrp2511/Plant-disease-detection-system/readme.md

 # Plant Disease Detection System

 ## 📌 Overview
-The **Plant Disease Detection System** is a web-based application that helps farmers and agricultural experts detect diseases in plants using machine learning.
+The **Plant Disease Detection System** is a web-based application that helps farmers and agricultural experts to detect diseases in plants using machine learning.
 The system takes an image of a plant leaf as input and identifies the disease by analyzing the image with a trained deep learning model.

 ## 🚀 Features
 - Upload an image of a plant leaf.